sigasi/sigasi_insights/content/tech/what-is-new-in-vhdl-2019-part4.md

 Designers can interact with PSL directives using two attributes.
 The `signal` attribute is used to read the value of the PSL directive and the `event` attribute to detect that the PSL directive has completed in this simulation cycle.

-Through new subprograms in the `std.env package`, the verification library can check if any PSL asserts have failed, check that all PSL objects were covered, reset the state of PSL objects and more.
+Through new subprograms in the `std.env` package, the verification library can check if any PSL asserts have failed, check that all PSL objects were covered, reset the state of PSL objects and more.

 # New and improved APIs